Our Curriculum Statement

 Our curriculum is enriched by visits and visitors to school whenever possible.

-We provide all children in school with opportunities for residential visits extending from 1 night to a full week away.
+We provide all children in school with opportunities for residential visits from year 3.

 There are opportunities for the children to take on class and whole school responsibilities.

-Each class has children who have monitor roles and across the school we have school counsellors, house captains, reading ambassadors and much more.
+Each class has children who have monitor roles and across the school we have school counsellors, playground leaders and much more.

-Some aspects of the curriculum are delivered through focus weeks and days.
-Such themes include: Book week, maths week and others.
+Some aspects of the curriculum are delivered through focus weeks and days such themes include: reading festival days, Hello Yellow day, anti-bullying week etc.

-The school offers a variety of clubs for children to take part in during, before and after school.
+The school offers a variety of after school clubs for children to take part in during, before and after school.

 The Governing Body must consider and agree the curriculum, monitor and review its implementation and impact on learners.

 The Role of the Headteacher:

 The Headteacher decides with the staff in the school how the curriculum will be developed and monitored throughout each academic year.
 Consideration is given to: year groups, comparisons against local and national averages, gender, ethnicity and children with special educational needs or disabilities.